Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Quantum connection

 \section{Quantum connection}

-We now introduce the concept of the connection for noncommutative algebras and use it to obtain first order corrections to the covariant derivative, the Christoffel symbols and the curvature quantities.
-At the end of this section we shall write down, as well, the Einstein tensor plus the quantum corrections that we obtain by using the concept of a bi-modular map.
-As for the concept of the connection which has to be understood as the generalization of the Koszul formula \cite{koszul_1986}, see \cite{DV2} and \cite{DV1} we give the following definition. \begin{defi}[Connection] The connection $\nabla$ is a linear map that acts on one-forms in the following fashion
+The concept of the connection for noncommutative algebras is introduced in this section.
+The connection plays a central role both in commutative and non-commutative geometry since it encodes the information needed to calculate the curvature tensors and scalars.
+First, we define the covariant derivative for left $a\omega$ and right $\omega a$ modules, where $a$ and $\omega$ are elements of the algebra $\mathfrak{A}$ and the module $\Omega^1( \mathfrak{A})$ respectively.
+By using the central metric and the covariant derivative we impose metricity and torsionlessness in order to obtain an explicit connection symbol.
+With regards to the connection see \cite{koszul_1986}, see \cite{DV2} and \cite{DV1}. \begin{defi} The \textbf{connection} $\nabla:\Omega^1(\mathfrak{A})\rightarrow \Omega^1(\mathfrak{A})\otimes_{\mathfrak{A}}\Omega^1(\mathfrak{A})$ is a linear map that acts on one-forms in the following fashion

-where $a\in \mathcal{A}$, $\omega \in \mathcal{E}$ is the module and the symbol $\sigma$ is a bi-modular map known as generalized braiding. \end{defi} Next, in order to induce quantum corrections, i.e. corrections in orders of magnitude of the structure constant parameters we use the definition of the covariant derivatives and the bi-modular map.
-First, we give the definition of the bi-modular map. \begin{defi}[Generalized braiding] The bi-modular map $\sigma$ is obtained by using both expressions of covariant derivatives w.r.t. a left or right module (see Definition \ref{c1}).
-Thus,
+where $a\in \mathfrak{A}$, $\omega \in \Omega^1( \mathfrak{A})$ is the module and the symbol $\sigma$ is a bi-modular map known as generalized braiding.
+The bi-modular map, also called the \textbf{generalized braiding} $\sigma$ is obtained by using both expressions of covariant derivatives w.r.t. a left or right module (see Definition \ref{c1}), i.e.\